How to Update Golden or Honey Oak Cabinets Without Paint!

 The 8 Best Bougie Laminate Countertops on a Budget!

-- If you choose a white quartz countertop, consider a white subway tile (3 x 6 is the most timeless).
-However, white-on-white can be a lot, so choosing a soft off-white grout is a nice way to set things off.
+- If you choose a white quartz countertop, consider a white subway tile that matches it PERFECTLY (3×6 is the most timeless).
+If you don’t love the white-on-white look, choose a soft off-white grout that matches the veining in your countertop for a bit of variation.

-- Countertops with softness and warmth (e.g., Taj Royale) should have a warm backsplash (in other words, white will be too stark).
-Find a warm off-white that jibes with your countertop choice.
+- Countertops with softness and warmth (e.g., Taj Royale) should have a warm backsplash (plain white will be too stark).
+Find a warm white or off-white tile that jibes with your countertop choice.

-- You can also choose a subway tile in a soft neutral that perfectly matches some of the veining/patterns on your counter.
+- You can also choose a subway tile in a non-white neutral color that perfectly matches some of the veining/patterns on your counter, even if they’re a bit darker.

-- Make your grout color a shade or two darker than the tile for a bit of variety.
-Just keep in mind that if you have a busy oak pattern on your cabinets, things can get busy pretty quickly!
+- For a bit of variety, make your grout color a shade or two darker than the tile.
+Just remember that if you have a busy oak pattern on your cabinets, things can get busy quickly!

-These next cabinets are a bit more red-toned than golden.
+These next oak cabinets have a red stain rather than a golden one.
 Regardless, they’re a great example of a simple white quartz countertop with a slightly more interesting backsplash tile…

 I would take the wood crown off over the sink area; it dates this lovely little space!